thiagobardini/bytebank-JS-project/readme.md

 - I divided the classes into branches.

 ## Class1 -> Repeating Code
-- O que aprendemos nessa aula:
+What we learned in this class:
-  - Criando classes
+  - Creating classes
-  - O que são atributos
+  - What are attributes
-  - Instâcia/Objeto
+  - Instance / Object
-  - Operador new
+  - New operator

 ## References